-Over these last evolving three years, the Sustainable Research Pathways (SRP) Program has made significant strides, growing in scale and scope and strengthening research collaborations among world-leading scientists and young researchers.
+Over these last evolving four years, the Sustainable Research Pathways (SRP) Program has made significant strides, growing in scale and scope and strengthening research collaborations among world-leading scientists and young researchers.
 This year was no different.
 Our program brought together the largest cohort since the launch of the SRP program.
 Over 40 summer research participants, a record number, benefited from this invaluable opportunity.
 With several returning teams this year, the summer research experience for the group proved to be exciting and dynamic, diverse academic institutions, ranging from high research to liberal arts, Hispanic serving, and Historically Black Colleges and Universities were among this year’s applicants.

 At the workshop, faculty participants shared their research in a poster-blitz and poster session, allowing lab staff to probe the research for possible areas of collaboration.
 Several promising connections with great potential were made between lab staff and the participating faculty.